The Purpose of the Wilderness Tabernacle: The Three Colors of Thread and the White Linen

 White Linen: Righteousness and Purity

-Linen is a plant based textile and it was used for the curtains that surrounded the entire structure, veils that concealed and protected sacred spaces, and the priestly garments.
+Linen is a plant-based textile and it was used for the curtains that surrounded the entire structure, veils that concealed and protected sacred spaces, and the priestly garments.
 Its predominant characteristic is that it was white.
-This makes an obvious connection with purity and righteousness.
+This makes an obvious connection between purity and righteousness.

 And the armies in heaven, clothed in fine linen, white and clean, followed Him on white horses